majafrankowska/DNA-Sequence-Generator-FASTA-Exporter/README.md

 # DNA Sequence Generator & FASTA Exporter

-Project developed as part of Bioinformatics / File Processing exercises for PBIO class at PJATK
+Project developed as part of Bioinformatics file processing exercises for PBIO class at PJATK

 ---